Opinion | The death penalty is in the death throes

 Now an accomplished private investigator, McGarrahan was haunted by her morning in the death house at Florida State Prison.
 Years passed without dimming those nagging memories, and she grew determined to find the truth of the events that brought her to that place.
 As her spellbinding memoir makes plain, when Ellen McGarrahan is determined to find something, there is no stopping her.

 A search that begins at a Florida rest stop early one morning in 1976 ultimately spans years and crosses oceans, bumps up against a jewel thief, a movie star, a religious cult and the Irish Republican Army.
-Along the way, the author sinks into the queasy obsession that is familiar to anyone who has ever delved into the heart of darkness and found it to be not a substance, but an emptiness; a room whose occupant has vanished; a deserted sidewalk that passes a shadowed doorway where someone, or something, might be lurking.
+Along the way, the author sinks into the queasy obsession that is familiar to anyone who has ever delved into the heart of darkness and found it to be not a substance but an emptiness; a room whose occupant has vanished; a deserted sidewalk that passes a shadowed doorway where someone, or something, might be lurking.

 To summarize her conclusions would spoil the experience of reading a book that is among the truest of true crime stories ever written.
 But if the author comes full circle in her understanding, what matters is the fullness of the circle itself.
 McGarrahan’s story renders the tawdriness and banality of crime, the frustrating limits of witnesses and evidence, the hazy frontier between truth and lies, the slipperiness of culpability.
 This is capital punishment as it looks and feels on the inside — a tattered, dirty curtain over the inexpressibly sad and stupid fact of violence.